-As Chancellor, I encourage any member of the NC State community who needs support services, wants to report an incident, or has questions regarding sexual harassment, sexual misconduct, stalking, interpersonal violence, workplace harassment or workplace violence, to please contact the resources listed below.
+As Chancellor, I encourage any member of the NC State community who needs support services, wants to report an incident, or has questions regarding discrimination, harassment, sexual misconduct, or interpersonal violence to please contact the Office of Equal Opportunity or any of the resources listed below.
 They are equipped with trained professionals to provide support and assistance to you.

-Thank you for doing your part in ensuring that the University community is one in which individuals respect one another, value the safety and security of each other, and hold themselves to the highest levels of integrity.
+Thank you for doing your part in ensuring that the University community is one in which individuals respect one another, value the safety and wellbeing of each other, and hold themselves to the highest levels of integrity.